 Vascular Signal Transduction Mechanisms

 There are several signal transduction mechanisms that modulate intracellular calcium concentration and therefore the state of vascular tone.
-Two different mechanisms will be described here: 1) G-protein-coupled pathway, and 2) the nitric oxide-cGMP pathway.
+Two important mechanisms will be described here: 1) G-protein-coupled pathway, and 2) the nitric oxide-cGMP pathway.

 G-Protein Coupled Signal Transduction